- Keep foods and drinks containing sugars and acids to mealtimes to reduce the risk of both tooth decay and enamel erosion

-- Brush teeth twice a day; last thing at night and on one other occasion (usually in the morning) to develop a routine
+- Brush for 2 minutes, twice a day; last thing at night and on one other occasion (usually after breakfast)